snapshot-labs/sx-docs/protocol/space.md

 The [space](https://github.com/snapshot-labs/sx-core/blob/develop/contracts/starknet/space/space.cairo) is THE core contract: it's in charge of tracking proposals, votes, and other general settings.
 In this section we will go into detail on how to deploy a space, create a proposal in it, vote on the proposal, and finally execute it.
 We decided to make Space contracts an extension of an OpenZeppelin account contract so that it would then already contain logic to execute transactions.
 It also makes Snapshot X more compatible with the StarkNet ecoystem where account contracts play a very large part.

-## The flow

-The flow consists of 4 different steps:
-1. **Deploying the space** (by using the `deploySpace` method on the Space Factory).
-Different parameters will be specified to initialize the Space, but they can all be modified later on.
-2. **Creating a proposal** (by going through one of the whitelisted *authenticator* contracts).
-Some parameters will have to be specified here, such as the execution strategy that will be used, and the execution parameters.
-This space contract will check that the caller has at least `proposal_threshold` voting power, and if so, will create a new proposal.
-3. A voting period where users can **cast their votes** (against, by going through one of the whitelisted *authenticators*).
-4. **Calling `finalize_proposal`** (this time by interacting directly with the space contract) once the voting period has ended.
-This will finalize the proposal and call the `execution_strategy` defined by the proposal, along with the proposal status (accepted / rejected).
-Alternatively, the proposal can be cancelled by the space `controler` (see `controller` parameter [here](#deploying-a-space).

 ### Deploying a space

 Spaces should be deployed via a Space Factory contract using the `deploySpace` method.